-- DO NOT TOUCH OR MOVE any unusual or suspicious items. - DO NOT ACTIVATE THE FIRE ALARM. - If directed to evacuate, scan your immediate work area for any unusual or suspicious items as you leave the area. - All suspicious items should be treated as a bomb until proven or deemed otherwise. - NEVER use a radio, cellular telephone, or other transmitter during a bomb incident. - BE AWARE OF SECONDARY DEVICES.
+- Do not touch or move any unusual or suspicious items. - Do not activate the fire alam. - If directed to evacuate, scan your immediate work area for any unusual or suspicious items as you leave the area. - All suspicious items should be treated as a bomb until proven or deemed otherwise. - Never use a radio, cellular telephone, or other transmitter during a bomb incident.

+• Be aware of secondary devices.
 Assembly areas should be thoroughly searched for suspicious items immediately.